rackspace/runway/docs/source/cfngin/configuration.rst

   The region can optionally be omitted to apply a single file to all regions.

 Files following both naming schemes may be used.
 The file with the most specific name takes precedence.
-Values passed in as ``parameters`` from the :ref:`Runway Config File <runway-config>` take precedence over those provided in an environment file.
+Values passed in as ``parameters`` from the :ref:`runway_config:Runway Config File` take precedence over those provided in an environment file.

 Usage